NishchayAnand/software-engineering/Interview Prep/Spring/Core.md

 Q. Explain `@Autowired` annotation.

-The `@Autowired` annotation in Spring is used to automate the dependency injection process.
+The `@Autowired` annotation in Spring is used to **automate the dependency injection process**.
 It's a declarative way to instruct Spring to automatically resolve and inject a bean into a class.
 It can be used on fields, constructors and setter methods.

 > NOTE: By default, `@Autowired` performs injection by type.